Last updated on June 15th, 2018

 Extra – Current test.
 So you don’t have to.

-When using a smartphone on a motorcycle as a GPS (brightness maxed out for sun glare) and music player (for the Sena bluetooth Intercom), your phone’s current draw is going to be as high as it can be.
-With most budget chargers, you’ll be lucky if you can maintain battery charge.
+When using a smartphone on a motorcycle as a GPS (brightness maxed out for sun glare) and music player (for the Sena bluetooth Intercom), your phone’s current draw is going to be as high as possible.
+With most budget phone chargers, you’ll be lucky if you can maintain battery charge.
 Not all chargers will actually be able to charge your phone while you’re using it this way.
-And the same applies to charging cables, which is why I test my chargers and cables before putting them in use to make sure I have a properly working pair.
+And the same applies to charging cables.
+That’s why I test my chargers and cables before putting them in use.
+Mainly to make verify I have a properly working pair.

-Here I used a DROK LCD Pocket Digital Multimeter USB and a DROK Micro Load Tester Board along with a high quality Anker PowerLine+ Micro USB (3ft) to make sure that both chargers lived up to their claims of 2 Amp charging current.
-The X-Grip charger passed flawlesly (though I wouldn’t recommend even a bit over 2 Amps, as it was getting toasty), whereas the MicTuning went in to over-current protection mode and would not power up the test board.
+On the other hand the MicTuning went into over-current protection mode and would not power up the test board.
 It may have been due to some USB protocol issue, since it didn’t want to turn on even when the test board was set to lower current draw.

 Note – Cables matter